 You may also see this brush referred to as the 5 Series or Series 5 as this falls in line with Sonicares additional naming/portfolio structure.

-But, there is then within this HealthyWhite+ range a number of different colour/box contents options, they are as follows:
+But, there is then within this HealthyWhite+ range a number of different color/box contents options, they are as follows:

-- Sonicare HealthyWhite+ HX8911/02 – This is a White & Green colour combination that comes with a charger, travel case and DiamondClean brush head included in the box.
+- Sonicare HealthyWhite+ HX8911/02 – This is a White & Green color combination that comes with a charger, travel case and DiamondClean brush head included in the box.

-- Sonicare HealthyWhite + HX8911/99 – This is a White & Iridescent colour combination that comes with a charger, travel case and DiamondClean brush head included in the box.
+- Sonicare HealthyWhite + HX8911/99 – This is a White & Iridescent color combination that comes with a charger, travel case and DiamondClean brush head included in the box.

 The brush we are showing/reviewing in this review is the more commonly found HealthyWhite+ HX8911/02.